Skip to main content

 Waterfront Estrel Berlin

-Tip 3: Time out at Zollhaus Pankow
+Tip 3: A break at Zollhaus Pankow

 Geburtstag feiern

-© visitBerlin, Foto: GettyImages, Kaisersosa67
+Beer garden, © visitBerlin, Foto: GettyImages, Kaisersosa67

-Neapolitan pizza and Berlin neighbourhood flair meet at Zollhaus Pankow.
-A Mediterranean break awaits you in the charmingly restored building with its historic ambience.
-The centrepiece is the pizza made from 24-hour fermented sourdough.
-In summer, the large beer garden with a summer bar and a bottle crate invites you to linger.
-You can combine a visit with a bike tour through Pankow, for example.
-Where: Berliner Str.
-80, Pankow
+At Zollhaus Pankow, Neapolitan pizza meets Berlin’s neighbourhood charm.
+A Mediterranean escape awaits you in this charmingly restored building with its historic ambience.
+The centrepiece is the pizza made with sourdough fermented for 24 hours.
+In summer, the large beer garden with its summer bar and sandpit is the perfect place to linger.
+Our recommendation: you could easily combine a visit here with a bike ride through Pankow , for example.

-Bike tour through Pankow
+Bike ride through Pankow

 Spanische Touristen in Berlin.
 Modelle: (weiblich) Tina Tabiei Razligh, (männlich) Ricardo Grijalva Russelmann

-© visitBerlin, Foto: Philip Koschel
+, © visitBerlin, Foto: Philip Koschel

-Where: Boxhagener Platz, Friedrichshain Kreuzberg
+Where: Boxhagener Platz, Friedrichshain-Kreuzberg

-When: Saturday 11 am to 4 pm, Sunday 12:30 pm to 6 pm
+When: Saturday 11 am to 4 pm, Sunday 12.30 pm to 6 pm

 Brillovsky